$Z_3$ Scalar Dark Matter with Strong Positron Fluxes: Constraints

 \subsubsection{Positrons}

-In the annihilation of DM today, the following processes contribute to the positron fluxes: \begin{enumerate} \item $SS^*\rightarrow e^+e^-$, \item $SS^*\rightarrow e^+e^-\gamma(Z)$, \item $SS\rightarrow e^+e^-S^*$ (and its CP-conjugate process). \end{enumerate} The process (1) annihilates in the p-wave (similar to Majorana DM), then velocity suppressed.
-Process (2) proceeds in the $s$-wave but suppressed by $\alpha_\text{em}$ and by the phase-space, and additional pair of $e^\pm$ may be emitted from $\gamma/Z$.
-For $m_\psi/2 \lesssim m_S < m_\psi$, the process (3) results to be the dominant one, increasing $e^\pm$ fluxes by several orders of magnitude in comparison to the other two processes (provided $\mu_3 \neq 0$), since the diagram of Fig.~\ref{diagrams2}(\textit{d}) proceeds in the s-wave, without helicity nor electromagnetic suppressions.
+In the annihilation of DM today, the following processes contribute to the positron fluxes: \begin{enumerate} \item $SS^*\rightarrow e^+e^-$, \item $SS^*\rightarrow e^+e^-\gamma(Z)$, \item $SS\rightarrow e^+e^-S^*$ (and its CP-conjugate process). \end{enumerate} The process (1) annihilates in the $p$-wave (similar to Majorana DM), then velocity suppressed.
+Process (2) proceeds in the $s$-wave but suppressed by $\alpha_\text{em}$, and additional pair of $e^\pm$ may be emitted from $\gamma/Z$.
+For $m_\psi/2 \lesssim m_S < m_\psi$, the process (3) results to be the dominant one, increasing $e^\pm$ fluxes by several orders of magnitude in certain positron energy range in comparison to the other two processes (provided $\mu_3 \neq 0$), since the diagram of Fig.~\ref{diagrams2}(\textit{d}) proceeds in the $s$-wave, without helicity nor electromagnetic suppressions.

-As an example of the enhancement of the positron flux measured at earth, in Fig.~\ref{sigvA}(\textit{below}) we show the energy flux of $e^+$ obtained with Micromegas 5.0.7a, for the parameter values specified in the plot\footnote{Micromegas code takes into account cosmic-rays propagation effects, and here we are considering diffusion coefficient $\mathcal{K}_0 = 0.0112$ kpc$^2/$Myr, $\delta = 0.7$ and the energy loss coefficient $b_0 = 10^{-16}$ s$^{-1}$.}.
-It is clear that as the blue and green curve fulfill $2m_S \geq m_\psi$, the expected flux strongly increases in comparison to either $m_S < 2m_\psi$ (gray curve) or when $\mu_3 = 0$ (dashed green curve), with the latter two cases obtained mainly by process (2), and in a sub-leading proportion (near 1\%) by process (1).
-Notice that the high fluxes presented here contain box-shaped positron spectra, since $\psi^+$ in diagram (d) decays in flight into $e^+S^*$ (for details of the kinematics see the Appx.~\ref{app}).